zspitz/dlr/docs/expr-tree-spec/api-reference.md

 <h3 id="getactiontype-method">4.3.12 GetActionType Method</h3>

 This helper method creates Type objects for delegate types with void return type.
-This method constructs the Action&lt;...&gt; types from the generic System.Linq.Action delegates using the supplied types.
+This method constructs the Action\<...\> types from the generic System.Linq.Action delegates using the supplied types.

 Signature: